Market Spotlight

 Median #2 value: $18,400

-Even more so than the Spitfire, the original Alfa Spider is one of those cars that just kept factories buzzing for decades.
-Running from the 1966-94 model years, it's also one of a precious few made-in-Italy two-seaters that an average enthusiast could dream of parking in their garage.
-That said, #2 values for even the cheaper, later Alfa Spiders have stretched past 20 grand over the past couple of years.
-In fact, there's only one version left under our magic $20k, and that's the Spider "Graduate."
+Even more so than the Spitfire, the original Alfa Spider is one of those cars that kept factories buzzing for decades.
+Running from the 1966–94 model years, it's also one of a precious few made-in-Italy two-seaters that an average enthusiast could dream of parking in their garage.
+That said, #2 values for even the cheaper, later Alfa Spiders have surpassed 20 grand over the past couple of years.
+In fact, there's only one version left under our $20K ceiling, and that's the Spider "Graduate."

 1985-95 Suzuki Samurai